Clan Rising

 Who are some famous Thatchers?

-Notable bearers of the Thatcher name include Margaret Thatcher (1925–2013) — Prime Minister 1979–1990, the first woman to hold the office, Denis Thatcher (1915–2003) — businessman and consort to the Prime Minister, caricatured and respected in equal measure, Carol Thatcher (b.
-1953) — journalist and broadcaster and Sir Mark Thatcher (b.
-1953) — businessman, controversial public figure in the 1980s tabloid years.
+Notable bearers of the Thatcher name include Margaret Thatcher (1925–2013), Prime Minister 1979–1990, the first woman to hold the office, Denis Thatcher (1915–2003), businessman and consort to the Prime Minister, caricatured and respected in equal measure, Carol Thatcher (b.
+1953), journalist and broadcaster and Sir Mark Thatcher (b.
+1953), businessman, controversial public figure in the 1980s tabloid years.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Neighbouring clans